Safdarabad: Famous Darbar (Mazarat)

+The holy shrine of Hazrat Syed Bahadur Ali Shah is situated in Makuana, Faisalabad.
+Syed Bahadur Ali Shah migrated from Jiwanpur Gujjran, Hoshiarpur, India in 1947.
+He died in 1998.

 The Mela of Dera Hukam singh (Dera Rajputaan) is also very famous in local area which is held on February 27 and 28 every year.

 Education

 There are many educational institutes in city Safdarabad.